Everything First-Time Home Buyers Need To Know

 A financial advisor can help you to assess your financial information and determine how much home you can afford to purchase.
 Speak with a financial advisor before beginning the search for your first home – and know that there is one other thing you can do to ensure that you are looking at the right homes for your price range.

 Most mortgage lenders are happy to complete a pre-qualification process for potential buyers who need to find out ahead of time what size of mortgage they can qualify for.
-The pre-qualification process is not a guarantee that the lender will offer you funding, but it does takes into consideration your credit score and income level in order to determine how much the lender might be willing to offer through a mortgage program.
+The pre-qualification process is not a guarantee that the lender will offer you funding, but it does take into consideration your credit score and income level in order to determine how much the lender might be willing to offer through a mortgage program.
 The process will also enable you to begin comparing the mortgage programs offered by different lenders.

 Traditional 15- or 30-Year Fixed-Rate Mortgage